Proteinuria

 Proteinuria is the presence of excess proteins in the urine.
-In healthy persons, urine contains very little protein; an excess is suggestive of illness.
+In healthy persons, urine contains very little protein, less than 150 mg/day; an excess is suggestive of illness.
 Excess protein in the urine often causes the urine to become foamy (although this symptom may also be caused by other conditions).
 Severe proteinuria can cause nephrotic syndrome in which there is worsening swelling of the body.

 Signs and symptoms

 Proteinuria often causes no symptoms and it may only be discovered incidentally.

 Foamy urine is considered a cardinal sign of proteinuria, but only a third of people with foamy urine have proteinuria as the underlying cause.
 It may also be caused by bilirubin in the urine (bilirubinuria), retrograde ejaculation, pneumaturia (air bubbles in the urine) due to a fistula, or drugs such as pyridium.

 Causes

 There are three main mechanisms to cause proteinuria: